-If you have learners registered on a new Technical Programme, your allocated Standards Verifier (SV) will request a copy of your Employer Involvement Plan at the same time as they request the Assessment Plan(s) usually between December and February.
-You may use your own paperwork for recording Employer Involvement or utilize the paperwork provided for you in this guide.
+If you have learners registered on a Technical Programme, your allocated Standards Verifier (SV) will request a copy of your Employer Involvement Plan at the same time as they request the Assessment Plan(s) usually after their initial contact.

+You may use your own paperwork for recording Employer Involvement or utilise the paperwork provided for you in this guide.